-1. Any Right-of-Entry permit which has been issued can be terminated or revoked without prior notice due to unforeseen emergencies and/or disasters, circumstances deemed a threat to public health, for any infractions to the terms contained in the Right-of-Entry permit, infractions of GRIC's Right of Entry Ordinance and/or their administrative processes as revised, or any infractions of collateral ordinances and or administrative processes of involved departments or programs associated with the permitting process.
+Any approved Right-of-Entry permits can be terminated or revoked without prior notice.
+Possible reasons for revocation or termination are, but not limited to, unforeseen emergencies and/or disasters, infractions of the terms contained in the Right-of-Entry permit, violation of GRIC's Right of Entry Ordinance and/or their administrative processes as revised.
+Furthermore, infractions of collateral ordinances and or administrative processes of involved departments or programs associated with the permitting process or lands affected by the entry are reasons as well.
 2. The applicant will be notified in writing if an approved Right-of-Entry permit is terminated or revoked.